ropensci/roweb3/content/blog/2022-07-12-evaluating-github-activity-for-contributors/index.md

 ## Look at planning and user support activity

 Sort issues and PRs by recently updated (the default when using the browser extension [RefinedGitHub](https://github.com/refined-github/refined-github)).
-Are repository members active answering issues?
+Are repository members actively answering issues?

 Look at milestones, see for instance <https://github.com/ropensci/dev_guide/milestones>: what's the content of the different milestones?
 Are there expected dates of release?